robson081192/ParallelDotNet/MultithreadingPlayground/README.txt

 - The Monitor class also has a TryEnter method that supports a Lock timeout value.
 - Lock requires a reference type synchronisation object.
 You can use any object you like, but a unique private object field is recommended.
 - You can nest lock statements.
 The critical section is unlocked, when you exit the outermost lock.
+- Assignment operations may also not be atomic.
+Great example -> assignment of 64-bit values on a 32-bit operating system.

 #--- THREAD SYNCHRONIZATION ---#
 - If you want to safely pass data between two threads, you need to synchronise the threads.